 For a more conscious alternative check out Naadam.
 They claim to be “the world’s fairest cashmere” practicing direct trade and sourcing their cashmere from farmer’s in Mongolia’s Gobi desert.
 They pride themselves on having 100% traceability with their cashmere products.

 Unlike wool, cashmere can actually be obtained through brushing off the goat’s winter coat (the same as bushing your dog or cat).
 Naadam only works with herders who hand-comb and they also help invest in veterinary care and have animal welfare standards.

 Style-wise Naadam offers the same classics as Everlane, as well as some more fashion-forward and unique cuts like their cashmere cropped tank, joggers, or dresses.

-For another option, check out UK-based Ally Bee, they have a smaller but beautiful knitwear collection and use recycled cashmere and ethically-sourced wool.
+For another option, check out UK based Ally Bee, they have a small but beautiful knitwear collection and use recycled cashmere and ethically-sourced wool.

 Amour Vert – Boasts a great selection of classic pieces for work or weekends as well as some more fun colours, prints, and styles.
 Amour Vert uses a variety of sustainable materials and manufactures 97% of their collection at a local factory in San Francisco.

 Vetta – Their pieces are designed as a capsule with classic styles and options to mix and match, plus many convertible designs for added versatility.
 Vetta uses a variety of sustainable materials and manufactures in the US as well as in fair trade and SA8000 certified factories in India.

 ABLE – A clothing, shoe, bag, and jewellery brand with timeless styles and a focus on employing women and wage transparency.